google/WebFundamentals/src/content/en/updates/2020/11/puppetaria.md

 ### DevTools test suite benchmark {: .benchmark }
 The previous benchmark showed that implementing our querying mechanism at the CDP layer gives a performance boost in a clinical unit-test scenario.

 To see if the difference is pronounced enough to make it noticeable in a more realistic scenario of running a full test suite, we [patched the DevTools end-to-end test suite](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/2360013) to make use of the JavaScript and CDP-based prototypes and compared the runtimes.
-In this benchmark, we changed a total of 43 selectors from `[aria-label=...]` to a custom query handler `aria/…`, which we then implemented using each of the prototypes.
+In this benchmark, we changed a total of 43 selectors from `[aria-label=…]` to a custom query handler `aria/…`, which we then implemented using each of the prototypes.

 Some of the selectors are used multiple times in test scripts, so the actual number of executions of the `aria` query handler was 113 per run of the suite.
 The total number of query selections was 2253, so only a fraction of the query selections happened through the prototypes.